7 Desirable Attributes Of A Self-Disciplined Person

 Commit to improving just a little in one or more areas, and see if your self-discipline increases as a result.

-Self-disciplined people also are more likely to lean into challenge and adversity, within reason.
+Self-disciplined people also are more likely to lean into challenges and adversity, within reason.
 A benchmark of self-discipline is to be relentless in the pursuit of your goals.

 The thing is, there are always challenges in life.
 Things don’t always go to plan.
 Obstacles get in the way, and what separates self-disciplined people from those who aren’t, is that they believe every problem has a solution.